-Our lives and our plans get interrupted by the Spirit who is non-programmable and unpredictable.
-Henri Nouwen once said he used to get upset at his life being interrupted until God told him his life was a series of interruptions.
+Our lives and our plans will often get interrupted by the Spirit, who is non-programmable and unpredictable.
+Henri Nouwen once said he used to get upset at his life being interrupted, until God told him his life was a series of interruptions.

 I have also met Spirit-led people who are eminently interruptible, willing to follow the Spirit wherever he leads them, to include being led to places where they would not choose to go.